thanhtamphung/bio_infomatics_analysis/Burden_test/readme.md

 ## Dependencies:

-  1/ python packages in the import cell (pandas, numpy, pysam)
+  1/ python packages in the import cell (pandas, numpy, pysam) in file .ipynb

   2/ bedtools